DevelR0X/mod_jinja2/readme.md

 # Jinja2 module for Apache httpd

 Apache module for native render Jinja2 templates powered by Python/C API v3.x.
+Designed for informative WEB sites and avoid the abuse of using heavy CMS systems for simple content.

 ## Advantages